-The merchandise covered by the order includes all small diameter graphite electrodes with a nominal or actual Start Printed Page 62475diameter of 400 millimeters (16 inches) or less and graphite pin joining systems for small diameter graphite electrodes.
+The merchandise covered by the order includes all small diameter graphite electrodes with a nominal or actual diameter of 400 millimeters (16 inches) or less and graphite pin joining systems for small diameter graphite electrodes.
 Small diameter graphite electrodes and graphite pin joining systems for small diameter graphite electrodes that are subject to the order are currently classified under the Harmonized Tariff Schedule of the United States (HTSUS) subheadings 8545.11.0010, 3801.10, and 8545.11.0020.
 While the HTSUS subheadings are provided for convenience and customs purposes, the written description of the scope of the order is dispositive.
 A full description of the scope of the order is contained in the Issues and Decision Memorandum.

 Analysis of Comments Received

 In the Issues and Decision Memorandum, we address all issues raised in interested parties' case and rebuttal briefs.
 In the Appendix to this notice, we provide a list of the issues raised by parties.
 The Issues and Decision Memorandum is a public document and is on file in the Central Records Unit (CRU), Room B8024 of the main Department of Commerce building, as well as electronically via Enforcement and Compliance's Antidumping and Countervailing Duty Centralized Electronic Service System (ACCESS).
 ACCESS is available to registered users at https://access.trade.gov and it is available to all parties in the CRU.
 In addition, parties can directly access a complete version of the Issues and Decision Memorandum on the internet at http://enforcement.trade.gov/frn/index.html.
 The signed Issues and Decision Memorandum and the electronic version of the Issues and Decision Memorandum are identical in content.